sreboraUnimainz/CT_Verona2023/Tutorials/make_website_from_template.md

-# Create your webpage with GitHub
+# Create your website with GitHub

 ## Step 1.
 Find a good template